 The western United States is massive—home to hundreds of fishable waters and a large variety of species.
 So what is an angler to do when researching the best fly fishing trip for such a large area?
 Through over twenty years of fly fishing the rivers and creeks of over a dozen states, we’ve learned what makes a great fly fishing float trip.

-When it comes to float fishing trips, we understand that not everyone enjoys the same type or style of fishing—some anglers like head-hunting to rising trout while others enjoy casting streamers in hopes of an ambush strike.
-Others may want native trout in a wilderness setting while some want big fish no matter the backdrop.
+Regarding float fishing trips, we understand that not everyone enjoys the same type or style of fishing—some anglers like head-hunting to rising trout while others enjoy casting streamers in hopes of an ambush strike.
+Others may want native trout in a wilderness setting, while some want big fish no matter the backdrop.

 We’ve put together this guide to The West’s Best Fly Fishing Float Trips.